People stay in bad relationships, fearing they can never find anyone else that will love and support them.

 In other words, you were your unique self and you had good relationships with friends, colleagues and family.

-True, you may be upset at first.
+True, you are upset at first.

-Guess what will happen when that occurs?
+Guess what happens when that occurs?

-Someone else will take notice.
+Someone else takes notice.

 The point here is that being worried that you won’t find someone else is just pointless and without warrant.